Samsung/tizen-docs/docs/application/web/guides/security/libteec.md

 TEE Communication
 =================

-## Dependencies

-- Tizen 4.0 and Higher for Mobile
-- Tizen 4.0 and Higher for Wearable
-- Tizen 4.0 and Higher for TV

 You can create secure communications by executing your application in a trusted execution environment (TEE), and communicating with other applications within that environment.
 To implement TEE communication, you can use the LibTeec API, which is based on the GlobalPlatform® [TEE Client API](https://www.globalplatform.org/specificationsdevice.asp).

 You can run applications in 2 environments: a rich environment (like Linux) with client applications (CA) and a secure environment with trusted applications (TA).